bell-bot/MonoAlg3D_C-2023/README.md

-This version of MonoAlg3D contains extra functions necessary to reproduce the results in Riebel et al., Scientific Reports (2024), https://doi.org/10.1038/s41598-024-67951-5.
+This version of MonoAlg3D contains custom functions necessary to reproduce the results in Riebel et al., Scientific Reports (2024), https://doi.org/10.1038/s41598-024-67951-5.

+Accompanying Purkinje and biventricular infarction mesh files can be found in https://doi.org/10.5281/zenodo.14699735.

+Example configuration files for the above study are provided in custom_configs/.

+NOTE:
+- If you WANT TO USE the STEM CELL functionality, please edit lines 806 and following of the src/models_library/ToROrd/Paci_ToRORd_dynCl_PhiCaL_IKCa_mixed_apicobasal_infarctionRemod_RL.common.c file.
+To test the stem cell model, a test case initilisation file and single-cube-mesh are available in this repository in custom_configs/ and meshes/.
+- If you DO NOT WANT TO USE the STEM CELL functionality, please note that some changes may be required in the code (it should work but I haven't thoroughly tested it without stem cells).
+To make sure, remove mention of stem cells or Paci in the src/models_library/ToROrd/Paci_ToRORd..., src/domains_library/custom_functions.c, src/domains_library/custom_mesh_info_data.h, src/extra_data_library/custom_functions.c, src/matrix_assembly_library/custom_functions.c, and src/matrix_assembly_library/purkinje_coupling_matrix_assembly.c files.

 # MonoAlg3D ![build](https://github.com/rsachetto/MonoAlg3D_C/actions/workflows/build.yml/badge.svg)